Uninstall or Remove Windows Deployment Services Role

 On the Confirmation page, check the box “Restart the destination server automatically if required“.
 After WDS is uninstalled, if the server requires a reboot, you confirm the automatic reboot of server by checking this box.
 You may skip checking this box and later reboot the server manually if required.
 Click Remove.

 Finally you will notice that Windows Deployment Services role has been uninstalled.
-The last screen that you see shows “removal succeeded on Computer Name”.
-Click Close to close the wizard.
-You may want to reboot the server as you just uninstalled WDS role.
-Hope this guide helps.
+The last screen that you see shows “Removal succeeded on Computer Name“.
+Close the remove roles and features wizard.
+Reboot the server as you just uninstalled the WDS role.